 Colosseum Underground and arena tour + Forum and Palatine Hill | TOP PICK!
 Guided tour by LivTours, includes Colosseum underground are and guided tour of the Forum/Palatine | Small group tour covering the whole Parco Colosseo Area | Price point |

-Tips for visiting the Colosseum, tip 1: Book early
+Tips for visiting the Colosseum, tip 1: book online

-I highly recommend you book your tickets as soon as you know for sure you are going to be in Rome, especially if going to Rome from April to the end of October, the busiest months for tourism.
+- To maximise the change of getting tickets, I highly recommend you book your tickets as soon as possible, especially if going to Rome from April to the end of October, the busiest months for tourism in Rome.

 The Colosseum is organized in several parts and which one/ ones to see depends on your interest, party and time available.